 The apostles didn’t allow anything to stop them in their mission.

 They faced the same problems in THEIR ministry as we do in ours – a lack of money, a lack of resources, and a sense that time was running out.
 But instead of looking at these as limitations, they found a way to accomplish their goals despite them.
-If you have your Bibles or a Bible app on your phones, please go to the book of Acts 3:1-9.
-Acts 3:1-9.
-This passage takes place not long after Jesus has returned to Heaven.
+This passage below takes place not long after Jesus has returned to Heaven.
 The Holy Spirit has descended upon the disciples and has empowered them.
 And with this newfound power, they go out into the world and begin to make new disciples for Christ.
 These new believers are so overwhelmed with the Holy Spirit that they form a fellowship that cares for one another and looks after one another in remarkable ways.
 So the passage we’re about to read is about the conversion of this beggar who sits at the gate.

 One day Peter and John were going up to the temple at the time of prayer—at three in the afternoon.
 2 Now a man who was lame from birth was being carried to the temple gate called Beautiful, where he was put every day to beg from those going into the temple courts.
 3 When he saw Peter and John about to enter, he asked them for money.
 4 Peter looked straight at him, as did John.
 Then Peter said, “Look at us!”
 5 So the man gave them his attention, expecting to get something from them.